-Note: this presentation brings together the Lurianic, Hasidic, and neo-Hasidic versions of the four worlds model and should not be used for scholarship purposes.
-Experientially, however, each of the worlds has a nest of symbolic associations and experiential elements, but perhaps their most important feature is that, because each world is important, the familiar hierarchies of spirit over body, and mind over heart, suddenly make no sense.
+Experientially each of the worlds has a nest of symbolic associations and experiential elements, but perhaps their most important feature for the contemporary seeker is that, because each world is important, the familiar hierarchies of spirit over body, and mind over heart, suddenly make no sense.
 The worlds of asiyah (action), yetzirah (formation), briyah (creation), and atzilut (emanation) and four souls of nefesh (fleshly, 'earth' soul), ruach (emotional, 'water' soul), neshamah (intellectual, 'air' soul) and chayah (spiritual, 'fire' soul) roughly map onto the familiar matrix of body, heart, mind and spirit.
-But all are really a reflection of yechidah ("unity").
-Thus the ideal is not transcendence alone, but transcendence with inclusion of the "lower" in the "higher."
+The ideal is not transcendence alone, but transcendence with inclusion of the "lower" in the "higher."
 Forgetting the body in favor of the soul is like forgetting the foundation of a house in favor of the living room; it will not hold.

 The World of Emanation